matiasf/censo4humans/README.md

 1) Download the Play!
 Framework from here http://downloads.typesafe.com/play/2.2.1/play-2.2.1.zip and unzip it in the folder that you want:

-2) Put the folowing in the .bashrc file in your home folder to have the play! command available (Only for Linux systems)
+2) Put the folowing in the .bashrc file in your home folder to have the play! command available (Only for Linux systems):

 	export PATH=$PATH:/relativePath/to/play